izdwuut/digital-retail-bootleg/README.md

 # Usage
 For now configuring the script comes down to adjusting some variables contained in config.ini.
 If you are going to put the files on a media, there is also Autorun.inf that needs to be tweaked (more on both of them below).
 I _might_ decide on providing a real-deal installer.
 Well, maybe not as in _GUI and stuff_, but hopefully a bit more convenient than this.
 I was shamelessly aiming for an "as easy as it gets" approach.

-Please keep in mind that some of the files have `.dist` extension.
+Please keep in mind that some of the source files have `.dist` extension.
 It has to be removed first so the script run smoothly.

 The `/dist` folder is what you are looking for if your goal is to simply reuse the idea.
 There are a couple of files in there:
 * `config.ini` - the aforementioned configuration file.
 See below for more details.